jssql1234/docs-sqlacc/docs/integration/e-commerce/tiktok.md

     - It is advisable user to create one Location called Ecommerce, use the stock transfer from location A to Ecommerce, Location B to Ecommerce, in Ecommerce | Shopee | Account | Location set to Ecommerce.

-2. Error sending data : (12002) The operation timed out.
+2. Error sending data: (12002) The operation timed out.

-    1. User Internet unstable.
+    - User Internet unstable.
 Please check your internet connection.
 May try on others wifi or using mobile data.

-    2. TikTok server down, please try again later.
+    - TikTok server down, please try again later.

-3. Fetch Order raise error : E097 : Offset and limit sum 5100 must less than 5000, request id : 2101235d16xxxx
+3. Fetch Order raise error (E097: Offset and limit sum 5100 must less than 5000, request id: 2101235d16xxxx)

     ![48](../../../static/img/integration/e-commerce/tiktok/48.png)